 Recognising that more work needs to be done for the health of mothers and children under the age of five.
-World Vision Zambia is undertaking a holistic approach of primary health care and public health measures that tackles the health ranging from prevention, behavior change communications, health promotion and education in nutrition, HIV/AIDS, WASH, direct protection against infections and provision of essential medicines.
+World Vision Zambia is undertaking a holistic approach of primary health care and public health measures that tackle the health ranging from prevention, behavior change communications, health promotion and education in nutrition, HIV/AIDS, WASH, direct protection against infections and provision of essential medicines.
 Advocating for sustainable provision of quality health services, in order to provide the communities with opportunities to sustain good health for their children, the participation of the NHCs, SMAGs and CHWs in community health implementation is paramount.
-The NHC is an umbrella body that constitute of all community based volunteers (SMAGs, CHWs) supporting delivery of health services in health facilities (HFs).
+The NHC is an umbrella body that constitutes of all community-based volunteers (SMAGs, CHWs) supporting the delivery of health services in health facilities (HFs).

 World Vision Zambia has trained community-based volunteers who visit households to provide the basic maternal and child health services such as counselling, early referrals and follow-ups of mothers and children under-five who may require attention at the local health facilities.